 If students wish to add extracurricular courses (not offered by the programme and do not fall under the Master’s Project courses) at our home university that are related to his/her specialisation and comply with the curriculum outcomes, they are required to present an application to the programme director.
 The application must explain how are the learning outcomes of the specific course related to the student’s academic progress and Master’s thesis or Master’s project.

 Read more about registering for courses here.

-All students must write and successfully defend a Master’s thesis or a Master’s project.
+All students must write and successfully defend a Master’s thesis.
 The procedure of writing, defending and publishing of graduation thesis’ is regulated by the official procedure for publication of graduation theses and dissertations.

 Academic fraud is taken very seriously at the University of Tartu.
 Plagiarism is considered academic fraud.
 The most frequent cases of plagiarism involve the use of unreferenced sources.
 You may NOT reproduce another author’s text under your own name either word for word or slightly changed.

 You must provide a reference to all publications, fundamental views, ideas, citations, formulae, numeric data and images by other authors that you use.
 You have two options: citation (quotation marks or italics should be used) and referencing (rephrasing the ideas of the original with your own words, no quotation marks).
 You should avoid unintentional plagiarism, e.g. rephrasing somebody else’s work without referencing.
 Nor should you use too many citations in your work.
 Generally accepted positions need no referencing.